aspose-words/Aspose.Words-Documentation/net/getting-started/features/supported-features-on-document-save/save-in-html-xhtml-mhtml-formats/footnotes-and-endnote-features-supported-on-html-export/_index.md

 title: Footnotes and Endnote Features Supported on HTML Export – Aspose.Words for .NET
 articleTitle: Footnotes and Endnote Features Supported on HTML Export
 linktitle: Footnotes and Endnote Features Supported on HTML Export
-description: "Export to HTML-based format using footnote and endnote saving features using C#."
+description: "Export to HTML-based format using footnote and endnote saving features in C#."
 type: docs
 weight: 60
 url: /net/footnotes-and-endnote-features-supported-on-html-export/